Dwyane Wade Named Eastern Conference Player Of The Week

-MIAMI, March 11 – The NBA announced today that Miami HEAT guard Dwyane Wade was named Eastern Conference Player of the Week for games played Monday, March 4, through Sunday, March 10.
-This marks the 45th time in franchise history a HEAT player has earned Player of the Week honors and the 16th time Wade has earned the honor, tying the most in team history.
+MIAMI, February 1 – The NBA announced today that Miami HEAT guard Dwyane Wade was named the Eastern Conference Player of the Week for games played Monday, January 25 through Sunday, January 31.
+This marks the 53rd time in franchise history a HEAT player has earned Player of the Week honors and the 19th time Wade has earned the honor in his career.

 Wade led the HEAT to a perfect 4-0 record after averaging 24.0 points, 7.0 assists, 4.8 rebounds, 2.00 steals and 1.75 blocks while shooting 50 percent from the field and 82.4 percent from the foul line.
 He led the team in points, assists and blocks three times each and in steals twice.
 He scored at least 20 points while shooting at least 50 percent from the field in four-straight games from January 22 through January 29, marking his 360th career game of at least 20 points and 50 percent from the field, the most by any guard since he entered the league.
 Additionally, he scored at least 10 points during the fourth quarter in each of the first three games of the week, marking the first time he accomplished the feat in at least three games since the 2010-11 season.